 The enlargement of the prostate gland is also referred to as prostatic hyperplasia or BPH.
-The main characteristic of this condition is difficulty when passing urine.
+The main characteristic of this condition is a difficulty when passing urine.
 In some cases, the symptoms are mild and improve without treatment.
 However, in other cases, the symptoms are distressing and can only improve by surgical, medical, or natural treatments.
 The following are 9 ways of shrinking an enlarged prostate with no pain.

 What is a Prostate Gland?